ukiwsz27/BNB-Chain-Zero2Hero-Bootcamp/forge-std/README.md

 ## Contracts
 ### stdError

 This is a helper contract for errors and reverts.
-In Forge, this contract is particularly helpful for the `expectRevert` cheatcode, as it provides all compiler builtin errors.
+In `forge`, this contract is particularly helpful for the `expectRevert` cheatcode, as it provides all compiler builtin errors.

 See the contract itself for all error codes.